-DMSO is a powerful solvent for dissolving difficult monomers, and will retain high molecular weight polymers in solution.
-This allows the production of highly solvent resistant engineering resins.
+DMSO is a powerful solvent for dissolving difficult monomers and will retain high molecular weight polymers in solution.
+This allows for the production of highly solvent resistant engineering resins.

 Applications: Polysulfones are commonly prepared from a bis-(p-halophenyl) sulfone and a dihydric compound, such as bisphenol A, in a dipolar aprotic solvent such as Dimethyl Sulfoxide.